slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Your friends are the ones that go to your funeral AND in a day of rain.'*

 <!--
-you're never a prophet in your homeland.

 4. Surround Yourself with People Who are Smarter than You One of the first steps to becoming a more successful in all areas of your life is to surround yourself with people who are better than you in every area of life.
 If you want to improve your bank account, get around millionaires.
 If you want to improve your body, befriend competitive athletes If you want to improve your love life, go hang out with the town “Casanova”.
 When you are intentional about surrounding yourself with the right people, you will find every area of your life accelerating.
 Jim Rohn said it best, “You are the average of the five people you spend your time with most.”

+If you spend the majority of your time in worlds where people are accomplishing incredible things, all of a sudden that starts to seem normal.
 -->